 Building a Care Team

 Kidney Cancer is a relatively rare cancer.
-Getting an opinion at a comprehensive cancer center with a specialty in kidney cancer is an important start to building your care team.
+Getting an opinion from a genitourinary specialist at a comprehensive cancer center is an important start to building your care team.

-Kidney cancer is a unique diagnosis, and while general medical oncologists are a fantastic resource, it’s still important to get care from those specifically experienced in treating kidney cancer, particularly if your cancer is advanced or a rare subtype of kidney cancer.
+While general medical oncologists are a fantastic resource, it’s still important to consult with a specialist specifically experienced in treating kidney cancer, particularly if your tumor is diagnosed as advanced or a rare subtype of kidney cancer.
 In this video, some of the nation’s leading kidney cancer specialists, along with patients and caregivers, discuss the things you might think about as you build a care team.

 VISIT THE TRANSCRIPTS PAGE FOR PRINTED NOTES FROM THE VIDEO